harishb00/social-network/README.md

       "message": "User unblocked successfully."
     }
     ```

-## Features
-* JWT based Authentication with refreshable tokens.
-* Sign up with email.
-* Login and Logout.
-* Search users by name or email.
-* Send friend requests to users.
-* Accept/Reject friend requests.
-* Block/Unblock an user.
-* Rejected requests can be resent after a cool down period of 24 hours.
-* List all the friends of logged in user.
-* List all the pending friend requests sent to the user logged in (with sorting).
-* Only authorized resources can be modified by logged in users.
-* Pending requests and User search endpoints are paginated with 10 items per page.
-* User rate throttling is used to limit the rate of friend requests sent in a minute.

 ## Design Choices
 * Redis cache is used to cache response of getting friends list API endpoint.
 This is to ensure performance by returning cached results.
 The cache is invalidated when a new friend is added to account.